techiediaries/techiediaries/_posts/2020/react/2019-04-9-react-setstate.md

 In the constructor of the component we are passing an empty array to the `todos` state.

-After fetching data from the third-party API we use the following line to update the state of the component:
+After [fetching data from the REST API](https://www.techiediaries.com/react-axios/) we use the following line to update the state of the component:

 ```js
 this.setState({ todos: data })